- Brawny looks

 2020 Mercedes-Benz AMG GT

-The 2020 Mercedes-AMG GT 4-Door Coupe hasn’t been crash tested, but its wide range of standard and available safety features should make it one of the safer cars on the road.
+The 2020 Mercedes-AMG GT 4-Door Coupe hasn’t been crash- tested, but it is equipped with a wide range of standard and available safety features.

 Mercedes outfits the GT 4-Door Coupe with a variety of safety features and offers more as options.
 Standard safety equipment includes forward-collision warnings with automatic emergency braking and cross-traffic and pedestrian detection, a driver-attention monitor, active headlights that point into turns, blind-spot monitors, and automatic parking.
 A $2,250 Driver Assistance package adds active lane control, adaptive cruise control, active blind-spot monitors that intercede if you change lanes into traffic, and evasive steering assist that applies more steering torque when you swerve to evade a pedestrian and helps stabilize the car afterward.
 The package also recognizes speed limits and adapts the cruise control accordingly, and the cruise control slows down for turns or toll booths.